 West Palm Beach, Florida

 Still, while it’s vibrant and dynamic, the city of West Palm Beach, Florida has retained a measure of Old Florida charm.
 West Palm Beach was developed by oil magnate and Palm Beach visionary, Henry Flagler and its location provides magnificent views of the Atlantic Ocean and various waterways, as well as access to many beautiful green spaces and parks, perfect for meandering and communing with nature.

 - The West Palm Beach Historic Preservation Program maintains 16 historical neighborhoods.
 There, modifications to buildings must adhere to certain ordinances to preserve their original look.

 - To shop, dine, party, and observe the growing art scene, people flock to downtown Clematis Street where just about everything is located, including the European-inspired shopping complex, Cityplace.

-Luxury Homes for Sale in West Palm Beach, FL
+Luxury Homes for Sale in West Palm Beach, Florida

 As one of the bigger and more populous cities in Palm Beach County, West Palm Beach offers a variety of residential real estate choices for almost any preference and budget.

 Potential homeowners may select from all sorts of condominiums, town homes and villas, or single-family homes from the different communities in the city.
 There’s also a wide range of architectural styles available, whether you’re looking for a contemporary, tropical, or more traditionally-styled structure (the latter, especially in the historic districts).

 If you care to narrow your search criteria, please refer to the Search Properties page.